harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 The trigger variables for CI aren't set so historically we did not support triggering of CI stage.

-### Does failed deployments auto-rollback on all the failed deployments that have occured ?
+### Does failed deployments auto-rollback on all the failed deployments that have occurred ?

 No, it does not necessarily mean that deployments auto-roll back.
 The action taken on failed deployments depends on the specific configuration and practices set up in the deployment pipelines.
 Organizations can define various actions to take when a failure occurs, including manual intervention, notification, or automatic rollback to a previous working version.
 If an organization desires more visibility into rollbacks, they can create a dashboard or monitoring system specifically designed to track and display information about rollback events.